-Even cash flow analytics, such as the price-to-cash flow multiple, cash flow per share, and cash flow margin (i.e., cash flow generated per dollar of sales) are not immune to such inconsistencies.
-Although the cash flow amount used in the ratios is generally the cash flow from operating activities figure taken from the statement of cash flows, it is often also proxied by simply adding back depreciation expenses to reported net income (Standard & Poor's, 2003; Brigham & Ehrhardt, 2011).
-Given the potential impact of other noncash adjustments to earnings (e.g., deferred taxes, gains and losses on the disposal of assets) and to the accrual accounting adjustments for various current asset and current liability items associated with the generation of sales, the differences between the two cash flow measures can be large and compounded by the problems associated with the cost absorption accounting rules described earlier.
+Even cash flow analytics, such as the price-to-cash flow multiple and cash flow per share measures in investment analysis and the cash flow margin (i.e., cash flow generated per dollar of sales) used in credit analysis are not immune to such inconsistencies.
+Although the cash flow amount used in the ratios is typically the cash flow from operating activities figure taken from the statement of cash flows (minus preferred stock dividends), it is often also proxied by simply adding back depreciation expenses to reported net income (Standard & Poor's, 2003; Brigham & Ehrhardt, 2011).
+Given the potential impact of other noncash adjustments (deferred taxes, gains and losses on the disposal of assets) and to the required accrual accounting adjustments for various current asset and liability items associated with the generation of sales, the difference between the two cash flow measures can be large and compounded by the problems associated with the cost absorption accounting rules described earlier.

-There are also potential discrepancies when one follows GAAP in constructing a cash flow statement and in turn determining cash flow from operating activities.
-Using the indirect method of presenting the cash flow statement, one must adjust reported net income for various non-cash expense and revenue items such as depreciation.
-What is not apparent is whether the amount added back is the amount of depreciation expensed or if it is the amount incurred (Drtina & Largey, 1985).
+There are even potential discrepancies when one follows GAAP to construct a statement of cash flows and in turn determine cash flow from operating activities.
+In using the indirect method of presentation of the cash flow statement, one is required to adjust reported net income for various non-cash expense and revenue items such as depreciation.
+What is not apparent is whether the amount added back is the amount of depreciation that was expensed or if it was the amount that was incurred (Drtina & Largey, 1985).
 In many cases such as with merchandising companies, this is not an issue as the two depreciation amounts are the same.
-But for manufacturing companies, the depreciation of assets is recapitalized within the work-in-process and finished goods inventories and then later expensed as cost of goods sold when the inventory is sold.
+But for manufacturing companies, the depreciation of assets is recapitalized within the work-in-process and finished goods inventories and then later expensed as cost of goods sold at the time the inventory is sold.
 Therefore, the amount of depreciation expensed during a specified reporting period can differ from the amount incurred.
 The difference between the two amounts can be significant if the company has large inventories or if depreciation is a large component of manufacturing costs (Nurnberg, 1989).

 The impact that such differences would have on company assessments can be widespread, from minimal to dramatic (Fairfield, Whisenant & Yohn, 2003; Francis & Smith, 2005).
-A hypothetical example can provide some insights into the extent of the problem.
-Assume XYZ Corporation calculates 2009 depreciation of \$1,000,000, with 90 percent of the depreciation related to manufacturing operations and 10 percent to non-operating assets. \$900,000 of the expense is therefore related to the production of inventory with the remaining \$100,000 expensed as part of general and administrative expenses.
-During the year XYZ sells 75 percent of the goods produced during the year.
-Of the remaining unsold inventory forty percent is in finished goods awaiting sale with the residual amount remaining in the production process.
+A hypothetical example may provide some insights to the extent of the problem.
+Assume XYZ Corporation calculated 2009 depreciation of \$1,000,000, with 90 percent of the depreciation related to manufacturing operations and 10 percent to non-operating assets. \$900,000 of the expense is therefore related to the production of inventory with the remaining \$100,000 expensed as part of general and administrative expenses.
+During the year XYZ sold 75 percent of the goods produced during the year.
+Of the remaining unsold inventory forty percent was in finished goods awaiting sale with the residual amount still in the production process.